mixmastamyk/fr/readme.rst

     ◗ sr0    PREDATOR    45,206     45,206          0  ▉▉▉▉▉▉▉▉▉▉▉▉▉▏ /media/PREDATOR

-... in fruity colors,
-if you so choose.
+... in fruity colors if you so choose.
 Yes,
 color can be turned off,
 units chosen,